 Wash vegetables to remove dirt and debris.
-Trim vegetables to remove fibrous or woody portions or bruised and decayed areas, peel, and slice using the preparation information found on the Vegetable Drying Guide on page 7.
+Trim vegetables to remove fibrous or woody portions or bruised and decayed areas, peel, and slice using the preparation information found on the Vegetable Drying Guide on page 8.
 Slice or cut vegetables into pieces that are uniform in size.
-See page 7 for pretreatment information about specific vegetables.
+See guide for pretreatment information on specific vegetables.